Intermesh/groupoffice-docs/upgrade.rst

 tarball.
 But if you really want use it then follow these steps:

 1. Make sure your system meets the :ref:`system-requirements`.
+2. Make sure you're on the latest 6.2 version.
+3. Make sure you've installed the "customfields" and "search" modules as they will become part of the Group-Office core.
-2. Move away your old source files.
+4. Move away your old source files.
 Important!
 Do not copy the new files over the existing.
-3. Put the new files at the right location.
+5. Put the new files at the right location.
-4. If exists copy your old config.php or config.ini and license file to the new files.
+6. If exists copy your old config.php or config.ini and license file to the new files.
 It is good practice to keep these files one directory higher then the Group-Office source so you have a complete clean code base.
-5. Visit http://yourdomain/install/upgrade.php to perform the database upgrade.
+7. Visit http://yourdomain/install/upgrade.php to perform the database upgrade.